 Do you do your crosswords in pen or in pencil?

-If your answer was “neither,” and you’re nearing retirement, it might be time to take stock of your daily habits and add a thing or two.
+If your answer was “neither,” it might be time to take stock of your daily habits and add a thing or two.
 Contrary to popular belief, aging doesn’t have to mean the end of your mental gymnastics.
-Many interventions can help keep your thinking cap dusted off and improve your cognitive health in your golden years.
+Many interventions can help keep your thinking cap dusted off and improve your cognitive health.
 And one of them might even include the phrase ‘6 Across!’

 Five Tips for Better Cognition